BlockchainCommons/Open-Development/open-software-thirdparty-contract/legal-terms.md

 # Work Order

 These terms apply to work done under any **Work Order** that references these terms.
-Each _Work Order_, together with these terms, makes up an agreement between _Third Party_ and _Developer_.
+Each _Work Order_, together with these terms, makes up an agreement between _Third Party_, _Developer_, and _Blockchain Commons_

 # Developer's Obligations